paschalisvlachos/LandTech/README.md

 <!-- How to run the codebase -->

-Initially run `npm install` to install the node_modules To run the tasks, run the below
+Initially run `npm install` to install the node_modules.

+To run the tasks, run the below

 First Task: